avadlapatla/kubectl-aws-ssm/README.md

 - kubectl
 - AWS cli version 2
 - session manager plugin
-- ssm agent ( The SSM agent is now installed and enabled by default in the latest release of the EKS Optimized Amazon Linux AMI, if you are using Custom AMI )
+- ssm agent ( The SSM agent is now installed and enabled by default in the latest release of the EKS Optimized Amazon Linux AMI.
+Please install ssm agent if you are using Custom AMI )

 ## Installation